Selonia

-Selonia (Sēlija; Sėla), also known as Augšzeme (the "Highland"), is one of the Historical Latvian Lands encompassing the eastern part of the historical region of Semigallia (Zemgale) as well as a portion of northeastern Lithuania.
+Selonia (Sēlija; Sėla), also known as Augšzeme (the "Highland"), is one of the Historical Latvian Lands as well as a portion of northeastern Lithuania.
 Its main city and cultural center is Jēkabpils.
 The Selonian language has become extinct, though some of the inhabitants still speak a Selonian subdialect.

 History

-The territory of Selonia is defined by Latvian law as follows: the part of Aizkraukle city on the left bank of the Daugava, Daudzese Parish, Jaunjelgava Parish, Jaunjelgava city, Nereta Parish, Mazzalve Parish, Pilskalne Parish, Sece Parish, Sērene Parish, Staburags Parish, Sunākste Parish, Zalve Parish, Bebrene Parish, Demene Parish, Dviete Parish, Eglaine Parish, Ilūkste city, Kalkūne Parish, Laucesa Parish, Medumi Parish, Pilskalne Parish, Prode Parish, Saliena Parish, Skrudaliena Parish, Subate city, Svente Parish, Šēdere Parish, Tabore Parish, Vecsaliena Parish, the part of Daugavpils city on the left bank of the Daugava, Aknīste Parish, Aknīste city, Asare Parish, Ābeļi Parish, Dignāja Parish, Dunava Parish, Elkšņi Parish, Gārsene Parish, the part of Jēkabpils city on the left bank of the Daugava, Kalna Parish, Leimaņi Parish, Rite Parish, Rubene Parish, Sēlpils Parish, Sala Parish, Sauka Parish, Viesīte city, Viesīte Parish, Zasa Parish, Kaplava Parish and the part of the city of Krāslava on the left bank of the Daugava.
+The territory of Selonia is defined by Latvian law as follows: Aizkraukle Municipality (the part of Aizkraukle city on the left bank of the Daugava, Daudzese Parish, Jaunjelgava Parish, Jaunjelgava city, Nereta Parish, Mazzalve Parish, Pilskalne Parish, Sece Parish, Sērene Parish, Staburags Parish, Sunākste Parish, Zalve Parish), Augšdaugava Municipality (Bebrene Parish, Demene Parish, Dviete Parish, Eglaine Parish, Ilūkste city, Kalkūne Parish, Laucesa Parish, Medumi Parish, Pilskalne Parish, Prode Parish, Saliena Parish, Skrudaliena Parish, Subate city, Svente Parish, Šēdere Parish, Tabore Parish, Vecsaliena Parish), the part of Daugavpils city on the left bank of the Daugava, Jēkabpils Municipality (Aknīste Parish, Aknīste city, Asare Parish, Ābeļi Parish, Dignāja Parish, Dunava Parish, Elkšņi Parish, Gārsene Parish, the part of Jēkabpils city on the left bank of the Daugava, Kalna Parish, Leimaņi Parish, Rite Parish, Rubene Parish, Sala Parish, Sauka Parish, Sēlpils Parish, Viesīte city, Viesīte Parish, Zasa Parish) and Krāslava Municipality (Kaplava Parish, the part of the city of Krāslava on the left bank of the Daugava).

 The subjugation and baptism of the Selonians started in 1208, when Albert of Buxhoeveden captured Sēlpils hillfort (castrum Selonum).
 The term "Selonians" is most probably the German adaptation of the Livonian name "Highlanders", which leads to the hypothesis that the Selonians and Aukštaitians belonged to the same ethnos.
 The Livonian Chronicle of Henry describes the Selonians as allies of the Lithuanians.
 In 1218 the region formed a Selonian diocese, but in 1226 part of that diocese was joined to the Riga archbishopric and the Bishopric of Semigalia was formed.
-During the Lithuanian wars with the Livonian Brothers of the Sword and from 1237 the Livonian Order, Selonia became partially deserted.
-From the 14th to the mid-16th centuries, the southern part of the former Selonia belonged to the Grand Duchy of Lithuania, while the northern part was ruled by the Livonian Order; after the latter collapsed in 1561, it fell to the Duchy of Courland, a vassal of the Grand Duchy of Lithuania.
+After 1561, Selonia became a part of Duchy of Courland and Semigallia.

-Nowadays the region is mainly inhabited by Latvians with large ethnic minorities of Russians, Poles, Belarusians and Lithuanians in the southeastern municipalities (Ilūkste Municipality and Daugavpils Municipality).
+Nowadays the region is mainly inhabited by Latvians with large ethnic minorities of Russians, Poles, Belarusians and Lithuanians in the southeastern municipality of Augšdaugava Municipality.